-This banana pudding recipe is simple to make and fun to put together because there is room for customization.
+This banana pudding recipe is simple to make and fun to assemble, as it allows for customization.
 For example, you can vary the number of cookies and chopped bananas to suit your taste or add extra treats like marshmallows or pecans for a unique texture.

 Make the Pudding

 This dessert uses instant vanilla pudding that whisks together and thickens very quickly.
-For the best taste, whisk long enough to remove any lumps.
+For the best taste, whisk the mixture until it is smooth and lump-free.
 Then add vanilla extract to enhance the vanilla taste of the pudding.
+However, if you prefer to use homemade pudding in this recipe, you can find an easy recipe for homemade vanilla pudding in my Blueberry Cookie Pudding Recipe by clicking here.

 The whipped topping incorporates easily into the pudding.

-Add a couple of cups of crushed vanilla wafers to the pudding mixture, measuring them before you crush them.
+Add a couple of cups of crushed vanilla wafers to the pudding mixture, measuring them before crushing.
 You can add more or fewer cookie crumbs, depending on your taste.
 You can also break the cookies into fine pieces or leave a few larger pieces.

 Stir in the crushed cookies.